 It’s not about financial information

-Financial information isn’t really what most academics care about.
-What they do care about is the quality of the scholarly process.
-What if Editorial Manager or a similar system is the weakest link in the chain of peer review?
+Tell you what.
+Financial information isn’t the biggest thing at risk here.
+It is the very process of scholarly publishing.
+Editorial Manager is easily one of the weakest links in the chain of peer review.
 What if you could easily get access to someone’s account — pass yourself off as a peer reviewer, say, or get access to an editor’s account to invite your own friends (or yourself) to peer review your own papers?

 This is not mere conjecture.
 It’s happened already, as documented by RetractionWatch: Elsevier’s editorial system (which is basically a branded version of EM) was hacked, leading to a peer review scandal and ultimately to a couple of retractions.
-The details of the case aren’t known, but with a link in the chain that is as weak as EM’s lighthearted handling of password security, I wouldn’t be surprised if some form of password hacking played a role.
+The details of the case aren’t known, but with a link in the chain that is as weak as EM’s lighthearted handling of password security, I wouldn’t be surprised if some form of password hacking played a role; with the lax security of Editorial Manager, getting access to passwords is child’s play.

 Let me end on a positive note.
 The journal Language recently transitioned to the open source Open Journal Systems, which, as far as I’ve been able to ascertain, handles passwords and account information in a much more secure and modern way.
 Such is the power of open source.
 Of course, this doesn’t really help us end users: we are unlikely to choose a publication venue on the basis of the manuscript management software they force us to use.
-Still, it does show that there are good models out there.
-Let’s hope that the dust kicked up by the Nature news story will bring change.
+But it does show that there are good models out there.
+Let’s hope that the dust kicked up by the Nature news story will bring some change for the better.
+Meanwhile, if you’re forced to use Editorial Manager, use disposable passwords and write to the editor to tell them of the risks of the system.

 Max Planck Institute for Psycholinguistics, Nijmegen